 Cardiovascular Disease

-The very same bacteria that builds up on gums can actually get into the bloodstream, inviting plaque into the arteries to harden and cause a blockage.
-This is a very serious condition called atherosclerosis and it makes the chances of having a heart attack greatly increase.
+The very same bacteria that builds up on gums can also get into the bloodstream, inviting plaque into the arteries to harden and cause a blockage.
+This serious condition is called atherosclerosis, which greatly increases the chances of a heart attack.

 Dementia

 In addition to risks to your arteries and heart, the effects of gum disease can include risks to your brain.
 In rare cases, matter released by infected gums can cause brain cells to die, resulting in memory loss.
-If gingivitis is able to escalate, bacteria that is able to spread through nerve channels may be able to cause dementia and possibly Alzheimer’s disease.
+If gingivitis escalates, bacteria that can spread through nerve channels may be able to cause dementia and possibly contribute to the development of Alzheimer’s disease.

 Complications During Pregnancy

-You are likely now catching on to the fact that the effects of insufficient oral hygiene can be dangerous to not just your teeth, but your entire body.
+You are likely now catching on to the fact that the effects of insufficient oral hygiene can be dangerous to not just your teeth but your entire body as well.
 This is especially true for pregnant women.
 Due to hormonal changes during those precious nine months, pregnant women are more susceptible to infections in the gums.
 Additionally, infections in the mouth or anywhere else can increase the chances of pregnancy complications.

 Respiratory Infections

-Not only can the bacteria found in infected gums travel into the brain and affect the heart, it can also travel from the mouth and be breathed into the lungs or arrive via the bloodstream.
-In the same way that plaque and bacterial build-up can cause issues in the mouth, bacteria sitting inside the lungs can also lead to infections of the respiratory system, bronchitis, and pneumonia.
+Not only can the bacteria found in infected gums travel into the brain and affect the heart, but they can also travel from the mouth and be breathed into the lungs or arrive via the bloodstream.
+In the same way that plaque and bacterial build-up can cause issues in the mouth, bacteria inside the lungs can also lead to respiratory system infections, bronchitis and pneumonia.
 In some cases, COPD (Chronic Obstructive Pulmonary Disease) is a possible result.

 Infertility

 Women who have experienced issues with infertility may want to consider dental health as a contributing factor.
-Gum disease can affect the body in many ways, as we have seen, and can make becoming pregnant more difficult, as well as sustaining a healthy pregnancy.
 A woman with poor oral health may have a harder time becoming pregnant than someone who does not have dental health concerns.
+This is because gum disease can affect the body in many ways, and can make becoming pregnant and/or sustaining a pregnancy more difficult.

 Erectile Dysfunction

-If periodontitis causes the gums to recede and pull away from the teeth, an opportunity for bacteria literally opens, allowing the bacteria to deteriorate the bone supporting the teeth.
+If periodontitis causes the gums to recede and pull away from the teeth, an opportunity for bacteria to herd literally opens, allowing the bacteria to deteriorate the bone supporting the teeth.
 This bacteria, if able to get into the bloodstream, can cause inflammation of the blood vessels.
-This inflammation can hinder blood flow to the genitals, which in turn makes it difficult to achieve or maintain an erection.
+This inflammation can hinder blood flow to the genitals, making it difficult to achieve or maintain an erection.

 Cancer

-The practice of smoking and the use of tobacco are not the only oral practices that may lead to cancer.
-While the exact connection between diseases is unclear, there is evidence that a person with advanced periodontal disease may have a higher risk of cancers.
-Overall poor oral health can lead to blood cancers, pancreatic cancer, and kidney cancer.
+Smoking and the use of tobacco are not the only oral practices that may lead to cancer.
+While the exact connection between diseases is unclear, there is evidence that a person with advanced periodontal disease may be at higher risk of cancer.
+Overall poor oral health can lead to blood cancers, pancreatic cancer and kidney cancer.

 Kidney Disease

-Infections existing in the body, like periodontal disease for example, are able to lead to kidney disease.
-Kidney disease affects the heart, bones, kidneys, and blood with symptoms like weight loss, poor appetite, swollen extremities, fatigue, blood in urine, insomnia, muscle cramps, headaches, and shortness of breath.
-Those with poor oral health practices leading to gum disease often have weaker immune systems which make the development of infection a higher possibility.
+Infections existing in the body, like periodontal disease, can lead to kidney disease.
+Kidney disease affects the heart, bones, kidneys and blood with symptoms like weight loss, poor appetite, swollen extremities, fatigue, blood in urine, insomnia, muscle cramps, headaches and shortness of breath.
+Those with poor oral hygiene that leads to gum disease often have weaker immune systems, which makes the development of infection a higher possibility.
 If severe enough, kidney disease can be fatal.

 Diabetes

-Diabetes and dental health issues can be a vicious cycle.
-That’s because diabetics are at high risk for developing infections in the gums, while having gum disease can exacerbate the symptoms of diabetes.
-Gum disease can increase blood sugar levels, and diabetics’ bodies are not able to process sugar efficiently, so those who do not keep up healthy oral routines are at increased risk for becoming diabetic.
+Diabetes, and dental health issues can be a vicious cycle.
+That’s because diabetics are at high risk for developing infections in the gums while having gum disease, a condition that can exacerbate the symptoms of diabetes.
+Gum disease can increase blood sugar levels, and diabetics’ bodies cannot process sugar efficiently.
+Meaning that those who do not keep up healthy oral routines are at increased risk of becoming diabetic.

 You can read more about the link between diabetes and gum disease.

-These risks can be frightening to read through, but thankfully the best tools for prevention are both simple and effective.
-The best way to prevent oral health issues from causing other serious health issues is by implementing a good oral health ritual and by scheduling regular cleanings and visits with a dental professional.
+When considering the question of whether bad teeth can make you sick, their potential impact on overall health seems to be significant.
+These risks can be frightening to read through, but thankfully, the best tools for prevention are both simple and effective.
+The best way to prevent oral health issues from causing other serious health problems is by implementing a good oral health routine, regular cleanings, and visits with a dental professional.

 Here are a few keys to keep your oral health in check: